4 Apostrophe Rules: Grammar Guide

 Contractions may also shorten a word: Going becomes Goin’, Something becomes Somethin’, etc. This form of contraction is considered quite informal, and should be used with care.

-• CORRECT: It’s my new car. (contracted: it is)
+• GREAT: It’s my new car. (contracted: it is)

 As mentioned above, contractions are considered more casual than their full-length counterparts–especially contractions that shorten a word.
 While they can be an appropriate choice for a variety of situations, formal writing should generally avoid contraction usage.